 LM-1471 is a required fourth-year course that is designed to develop students' ability to discuss analytically, fluently, and effectively a variety of topics of social, cultural, and/or economic interest.
 The purpose of this course is to introduce fourth-year students to advanced film analysis.
 This course requires students to think critically about noncommercial and/or independent movies.
 It also examines the elements of film form such as mise-en-scène, sound, and color, among others to hone students' skills in analyzing how these elements build meaning.
-These and other terms will be applied to analyze, describe and interpret films in both in-class discussions and presentations.
+These and other terms will be applied to analyze, describe, and interpret films in both in-class discussions and presentations.
 Students must also apply oral skills acquired in previous courses.

-This is a face to face class.
-Mediación Virtual will be used as a tool to keep information organized and upload videos, documents, and resources for students' reference.
-Thus, students are required to have a UCR account.
-Together with the instructor, students will also use the institutional platform, all in accordance with the University's guidelines, as a repository for extra materials, to submit any assignment required during the semester, to display the detailed guidelines for every assignment, and other teaching-learning requirements for the course.
+Together with the instructor, students will also use the institutional platform, all following the University's guidelines, as a repository for extra materials, to submit any assignment required during the semester, to display the detailed guidelines for every assignment, and other teaching-learning requirements for the course.